 \section{Conclusion}

 In this paper, we proposed a Deep Evidential Action Recognition (DEAR) method for the open set action recognition (OSAR) problem.
-OSAR is more challenging than traditional image-based OSR problem due to the uncertain nature of temporal action dynamics and the static bias of background scenes.
-To tackle these challenges, we conduct Evidential Deep Learning (EDL) to simultaneously learn a discriminative action classification model while quantifying the model uncertainty, where the uncertainty is used to distinguish between the known and unknown samples.
+OSAR is more challenging than image OSR problem due to the uncertain nature of temporal action dynamics and the static bias of background scenes.
+To this end, we conduct Evidential Deep Learning (EDL) to learn a discriminative action classifier with quantified predictive uncertainty, where the uncertainty is used to distinguish between the known and unknown samples.
 As novel extensions of EDL, an Evidential Uncertainty Calibration (EUC) method and a contrastive evidential debiasing (CED) module are proposed to address the unique challenges in OSAR.
-Extensive experimental results demonstrate that our DEAR method works for most of existing action recognition models in open set setting.
+Extensive experimental results demonstrate that our DEAR method works for most existing action recognition models in open set setting.

+\textbf{Acknowledgement}.
+This research is supported by an ONR Award N00014-18-1-2875 and the Army Research Office under grant number W911NF-21-1-0236.
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Office of Naval Research, the Army Research Office or the U.S. Government.
+We especially thank Google Cloud Platform providing two NVIDIA A100 SXM4 GPUs.

 { }

 \begin{appendix}